-In our previous post, we explained why even small business owners and leaders should conduct periodical Business Reviews to identify their growth opportunities, manage risks and increase the business's value.
+In our previous post, we explained why even small business owners and leaders should conduct periodical Business Reviews to identify their sustainable growth opportunities, manage their risks and thereby increase business value.
 Now we will explore when Business Reviews should be undertaken.

 Businesses are like living creatures – in a sense, they are born, they mature, they get sick, they get well, and they can also die.
 So the Business Review for a “newborn” small business might be similar to the way that a paediatrician examines an infant, looking for congenital health issues and supporting appropriate development.
 On the other hand, the Business Review for a mature business that is rapidly losing market share and money might require some “Accident and Emergency” triage, to figure out which injuries and diseases to treat first.
 This means that: